HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/02-speedup-data-loading.md

 ![Fat GPUs need to be fed FAST](images/nomnom.jpg)

 ---

-## Data Staging

-- [LARGEDATA filesystem](https://apps.fz-juelich.de/jsc/hps/juwels/filesystems.html) is not accessible by compute nodes
-- Copy files to an accessible filesystem
-- Imagenet-21K copy alone takes 21+ minutes to $SCRATCH

----

 ## Strategies

 - We have CPUs and lots of memory - let's use them
+    - multitask training and data loading for the next batch
     - `/dev/shm` is a filesystem on ram - ultra fast ⚡️
 - Use big files made for parallel computing
-    - HDF5, Zarr, mmap(), LMDB
+    - HDF5, Zarr, mmap() in a parallel fs, LMDB
 - Use specialized data loading libraries
     - FFCV, DALI
 - Compression